-The approximate start date is January 6, 2020 and the approximate end date is June 30, 2020.
+Interviews will be taking place within two weeks.
 Public Health Microbiologist Trainees are expected to attend part of their training at the California Public Health Laboratory in Richmond, CA, and may also attend trainings at other public health laboratories.

 Pre-Employment Drug Screen: Potential new hires into this classification are required to successfully pass a pre-employment drug screen as a condition of employment.
 Final appointment cannot be made until the eligible has passed the drug screen.
 The County pays the cost for the initial drug screen.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.

 Education: Possession of a letter from the California State Department of Public Health, Laboratory Field Services, stating that the applicant meets the minimum educational requirements for admission to the examination for a certificate as a Public Health Microbiologist, according to the California Administrative Code, Title 17, Section 1079, paragraph d.

 Bacteriological, serological, mycological, parasitological, virological, and other microbiological principles; equipment and technology used in standard and routine examinations of body fluids, and tissues, foods, and water; basic causes and methods of transmission of communicable disease; how to utilize computers to facilitate standard business activities, including word processing, data entry, and spreadsheet calculations.